 Verlem held her hand, and her gaze.
-And dissipated.
-The substance between Unleha's fingers transformed into a glimmer, a shiver running over her skin, and then into nothingness, into empty space.
-Her hand closed on thin air.
+Suddenly, the warm flesh in Unleha's grip turned to shadow and disappeared.
+A shiver ran over her skin as her hand closed on thin air.

 Unleha spun around.
-Verlem was right beside her, his hand on her other shoulder.
+Verlem was right beside her again, his hand on her other shoulder.
 Unleha had felt the sparkle of his coalescence, and then the weight of his hand on her body.